tweedegolf/lr-wpan-rs/README.md

 ## Current state

-There's lots there already, but no enough is implemented to be useful to anyone yet.
+There's lots there already, but not enough is implemented to be useful to anyone yet.
 Rows with a bullet in the MVP column are required for a reasonable minimum implementation.
 The list is probably not exhaustive.